 Petch served for eight years in the British Army, including tours of Bosnia and Cambodia, leaving the Army in 1997.
 In 2000 he founded Salt Film, which went on to become the UK's most successful commercial location and production company.
 He continues on there today as both company director and producer.

-As well as feature film Petch directs commercials, recently directing a film for the Veteran charity Talking2Minds, and comments on contemporary military issues appearing on Sky and BBC; TV and radio.
+Petch supports mental health, including making a film for the Veteran charity Talking2Minds.
+He has appeared on Sky and BBC; TV and radio.

-Petch is married and lives in London with his three children.
-When not writing and directing, he can be found surfing or painting.
+Petch is married and lives by the sea with his four children, when not writing and directing he can be found surfing.